 What do I do if my Samsung screen is burned in?

 Screen burn-in on your Samsung smartphone can be very annoying, as part of a previously viewed screen remains on the glass.
+This makes it increasingly difficult to view things properly on your phone.
+Unfortunately, this cannot be fixed without replacing the screen, though there are some tips to reduce this.

 - Play with the brightness